 - Within 12 months of the incident that caused the problem, or within 12 months of discovering that you have a problem, provided this is within 12 months of the incident.

-Complaints should be addressed to The Practice Finance Manager – Elaine Oldroyd or alternatively, you may ask for an appointment with her in order to discuss your concerns; she will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
+Complaints should be addressed to Mr Justin Wood – Office Manager or alternatively, you may ask for an appointment with him in order to discuss your concerns; he will first offer an apology and explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.

 What will we do:-